afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 #### AbastractFrameServerInterface

-For user interfaces in need of a perpetual loop.
+For user interfaces in need of a perpetual loop or for persistent notifications.
 If there are no pending notifications, `AbastractFrameServerInterface::serveSingleFrame()` will be called at timed intervals.
 For example:

 ```c
    void MyImpl::begin() {